It's as heavy as a car, as pale as the moon and looks like a giant dustbin lid – meet one of the ocean's strangest fish

-It might have floated into British waters straight off a medieval seafaring map: a beast too fabulous for reality, too disproportionate to exist.
-Yet on the south-western coast, when gorse daubs rocky shorelines with yellow and the sea shimmers cobalt blue, an apparition greets those looking down into the water: a fish as pale as the moon, as round and flat as a dustbin lid, lying on its side as it apparently basks in the sun.
+Yet on the south-western coast of the UK, where gorse daubs rocky shorelines with yellow and the sea shimmers cobalt blue, an apparition greets those looking down into the water: a fish as pale as the moon, as round and flat as a dustbin lid, lying on its side as it apparently basks in the sun: it's an ocean sunfish, or Mola mola.

-What is a sunfish
+What is a sunfish?

-Nothing about the ocean sunfish, or Mola mola, seems quite possible.
+Nothing about the sunfish seems quite possible.
 Not its shape – it could be a model for an old-fashioned doorknocker, so circular with a large eye, open mouth and shark-like dorsal fin.

 A creature of warm and temperate waters across the globe, they have acquired many local names which, when translated, signal universal bewilderment at the missing rear half of the body: “Cut Short” in the Philippines, “Swimming Head” in German.